yousufCse/lld_flutter/notes/OOAD_README.md

 * Coading to an interface, rather than to an implementation, makes your software easier to extends.

-* By coading to an interface, your code will word with all of ther interface's subclasses - even ones that haven't been created yet.
+* By coading to an interface, your code will work with all of ther interface's subclasses - even ones that haven't been created yet.

 * Inherit common behavior.